 That’s a big no-no, and here’s why: Postpartum Progress works hard to create high quality design and communication materials that have the potential to create the biggest impact on awareness and support for perinatal mood and anxiety disorders.
 We are committed to our high brand standards as well as protecting our intellectual property.
 We ask that you stick to using only official Climb Out of the Darkness merchandise and follow our graphic standards.

-21. I’m a team leader, aka Sherpa.
+22. I’m a Climb leader.
 I’m in charge of organizing or plan to organize a group Climb in my area that is open to all and will have approximately 10 or more people.
 What do I need to know?

 Yay you!
-You’re the best Sherpa ever!
-As a Sherpa your responsibilities include recruiting participants to your Climb and encouraging fundraising and team spirit.
-We are putting together an information packet to send to you with lots of tools and other info to help you make it a great Climb.
+You’re the best ever!
+As a Climb leader your responsibilities include recruiting participants to your Climb and encouraging fundraising and team spirit.
+We have an information packet to send to you with lots of tools and other info to help you make it a great Climb.
 Also, we may have some fun and friendly team competition among group Climbs just to make things exciting, so keep a look out!

 You are such an important part of making Climb Out of the Darkness a success, and we are grateful for your leadership.